Recordings of Biden Justice Department interview emerge, highlighting his memory lapses

 Biden's personal attorney Bob Bauer called the report a "shabby piece of work" filled with "totally inappropriate and pejorative comments."
 The Biden White House counsel's office asked Hur's team to revise the report, calling its references to Biden's memory "inflammatory."

-The report was released as concerns swirled about then-80-year-old Biden's age and fitness to run for another term, though at the time, Democratic officials publicly backed Biden and slammed Hur.
+The report was released as concerns swirled about Biden's age and fitness to run for another term, though at the time, Democratic officials publicly backed Biden and slammed Hur.
 Republicans, meanwhile, cited the report as evidence of Biden's fading cognitive abilities and pushed for audio of the interview to be released.
+Biden was 80 years old at the time of Hur's interview.

 But months later, Biden's rocky June debate against Mr. Trump — in which he repeatedly struggled to complete his sentences — reignited worries about his age, leading to Biden's withdrawal from the presidential race amid pressure from his party.